Rental-Car Red Tape in Europe

 Passports, Driver's Licenses, and International Driving Permits

-As Europe's internal borders fade, your car comes with the paperwork you need to drive wherever you like in Western and much of Eastern Europe (always check when booking).
-But if you're heading to a country in far eastern or southeastern Europe, state your travel plans up front to the rental company when making your reservation.
+Your car comes with the paperwork you need to drive wherever you like throughout most of Europe (always check when booking).
+But if you're heading to a country in far eastern or southeastern Europe — especially one that has closed borders (such as Croatia, Bosnia-Herzegovina, or Montenegro), you may need to pay extra — for the rental itself and/or for additional insurance.
+State your travel plans up front to the rental company when you book.
 Some companies may have limits on eastward excursions because of the higher incidence of car thefts (for example, you can only take cheaper cars, and you may have to pay extra insurance fees).